Logo

 No. Reddit Premium has zero impact on post visibility, algorithm ranking, karma weight, or any other distribution metric.
 Reddit's content algorithm treats Premium and free accounts identically.
 If you bought Premium for marketing reach, you wasted money.
 Premium is a personal-experience subscription, not a marketing tool.

-If you spend at least an hour per day on Reddit, yes.
+If you spend at least an hour per day on Reddit, often yes.
 Ad-free is the most useful Premium feature for serious users.
-The math is simple: ads consume about 10 to 15 percent of your scrolling time on Reddit.
-Removing them gives you back 6 to 9 minutes per hour.
-For a marketer doing daily Reddit research, that adds up to several hours per month.
+Reddit's feed is ad-dense enough that removing ads noticeably speeds up scanning threads and subreddits.
+For a marketer doing daily Reddit research, that typically adds up to a meaningful amount of time saved per month, even if the exact minutes vary by how you browse.

 Marginally.
 The Premium badge is visible next to your username, but most readers do not notice or care.
 The exception is mods of strict subs, who occasionally extend slightly more benefit-of-doubt to Premium accounts because spam farms rarely pay for Premium.
 Marginal effect, not a meaningful trust signal.